V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Snug all the rail screws
  * Move the XZ plate the full range of motion for each screw to assure there is no binding and everything stays smooth.
+ * If Z movement is not free, there can be two causes: linear guides not parallel, or MGN12-H sliding trucks not parallel.
+Try loosening one, but not the other, sliding up and down, and retightening.
  * Add the T8 Leadscrew to the coupler.
 Make sure the leadscrew is fully seated and touching the stepper shaft.

 ![!LR4 yz assm](../img/lr4/yzz7.jpg){: loading=lazy width="600"}